keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 CR 1/2 PB +2

 ***Regimented.***
-Once per turn, while the Hobgoblin is within 5ft of a friendly creature that isn't incapacitated, it deals an extra 7 (2d6) damage on all of it's attacks.
+Once per turn, while the Hobgoblin is within 5ft of a friendly creature that isn't incapacitated, it deals an extra 7 (2d6) damage on an attack.

 **Actions.**